LucCADORET/ProcPlanets/README.md

   - view frustrum of the shadow rendering should change depending on the planet radius (breaks if planet too big)
   - could add percentage-closer filtering
 - improve the terrain edition for more "earth-like" aspect
-  - plateaux
+  - more variety of shapes: plateau, crests...
   - less regular "wavyness" with a lot of flat parts but also some high and some deep parts ?
 - add props on the surface
-  - trees
+  - trees, rocks, grass/vegetation
-  - rocks ??
-- add ocean and ocean shader
-- compute the planet on the GPU
+- compute the geometry on a compute shader ?
-- add atmosphere
 - add LOD
 - add flight simulator
   - spawn from camera